BobBlank12/certlint/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Decide if I will actually host this online (e.g. GKE)  for people to use or just support running it in containers locally.
 - [ ] Allow users to create a new Root and Intermediate CA to sign new certificates
     - [ ] Create/Sign certificates with the CAs from above
 - [ ] Validate a private/public key are a valid pair